-The closest research to the current study is from Kombo et al. (2010) who asserted that strategic risk, credit risk and liquidity risk are the most frequent risks; whereas reputation and subsidy dependence risks occur at a very low incidence for Micro Finance Institutions (MFIs) located in Kisii area.
+The closest research to the current study is from Kombo et al. (2010) who asserted that strategic risk is one of the risks majorly occurring among Micro Finance Institutions (MFIs) located in Kisii area.
 The authors argued that to tone down these risks, the Micro Finance Institutions (MFIs) employ various management strategies, which include risk avoidance, transferring of risk and mitigating risks and also regard mitigation of risks as the most effective risk management strategy.
-Mokoro, Nyaonga, Magutu, Khoya and Onsongo, (2010) in an investigation of the various challenges facing the transition of informal MFIs into formal MFIs recognize the existence of risks emanating from both the external and internal stakeholders of the MFI.
+Mokoro, Nyaonga, Magutu, Khoya and Onsongo (2010) in an investigation of the various challenges facing the transition of informal MFIs into formal MFIs recognize the existence of risks emanating from both the external and internal stakeholders of the MFI.

 The current study noted that the reviewed studies, Mokoro et al. (2010), CBK (2010) have gaps in terms of generalized conclusions due to a tendency to research on all factors that affect the growth of MFIs and the absolute disregard of the role of risk management strategies on the growth of MFIs.
-On the other hand, those studies that focus on risk management in MFIs are purely descriptive for instance, Kombo et al. (2010) and lack the statistical rigor that is supposed to accompany such studies.
-The current study differed significantly from the above reviewed studies as it built a case for adopting regulatory risk management strategies as part of ERM strategies and the effect such adoption would have on the growth of MFI sector.
-The current research hoped to bridge all these research gaps by analyzing the effect of regulatory risk management strategies on the growth of MFI sector.
+On the other hand, those studies that focus on risk management in MFIs are purely descriptive, for instance, Kombo et al. (2010) and lack the statistical rigor that is supposed to accompany such studies.
+The current study differed significantly from the above reviewed studies as it built a case for adopting strategic risk management strategies as part of ERM strategies and the effect such adoption would have on the growth of MFI sector.
+The current research hoped to bridge all these research gaps by analyzing the effect of strategic risk management strategies on the growth of MFI sector.